moyano83/new-java-features-8_21/README.md

 #### Unnamed modules and automatic modules

-If you have legacy code that is not modularized, you can still use it in a modularized application as it will be imported as an unamed module.
-All the packages in the unamed module are accessible to all other modules, but the unamed module can't access packages from other modules unless they are exported.
-Similarly, if you have a jar file that doesn't contain a `module-info.java` file, it will be treated as an automatic module.
+If you have legacy code that is not modularized, you can still use it in a modularized application as it will be imported as an unnamed module.
+You can access the name of the module from a class using `SomeClass.class.getModule().getName()`.
+All the packages in the unnamed module are accessible to all other modules, but the unnamed module can't access packages from other modules unless they are exported.
+We can run an unnamed module as usual with `java -cp app.jar com.example.Main` or we can run a modularized application with `java --module-path mods -m moduleName/com.example.Main` This command will create something called automatic module and pass the `moduleName` as the module name to all the jars in the module path.